By Charles Smith

 Overview of Business Valuation

 Business valuation is the process of determining the economic value of your company.
 It’s a critical step when preparing to sell your business, as it helps establish a fair market price.
+If you’re operating in California, our detailed guide on how to sell your business in California covers the state-specific steps from preparation through closing.
 There are three commonly used valuation methods:

 Understanding these methods can help you choose the best approach for valuing your business.